Roaring to go: Dalhousie's first Lions Club one of many planned for Nova Scotia schools

 Click on image to view article at Halifax Metro News.

 Please visit us on Facebook:

-Our district, which includes 69 Lions Clubs with over 1,800 members, includes the province of Nova Scotia, commonly referred to as "Canada's Ocean Playground."
+Our district, which includes 68 Lions Clubs, encompasses the province of Nova Scotia, commonly referred to as "Canada's Ocean Playground."
 Lionism first came to Nova Scotia in 1945 with the chartering of a club in the province's capital, the city of Halifax.
 We are one of four sub-districts in Multiple District N, the Atlantic provinces of Canada.

-For a detailed history of Lionism in Nova Scotia prepared by the District's History Committee chaired by PCST Ken MacKenzie, click on the following link and click on District N 2 History:
+For a detailed history of Lionism in Nova Scotia prepared by the District's History Committee chaired by PCST Ken MacKenzie, click on the following link: